Wood-fired car kiln, constructed in 2009, reconstructed firebox 2015

 Repair and redesign project spring/summer 2015.

 After 22 firings over 5 years the kiln needed some work done on it.
 I decided to redesign the firebox adding grate bars and a side loading door.
-The kiln is now ready for production firing!
+The kiln is firing well with the improvements and getting excellent results.

 The original wood-fired car kiln built in 2009 and fired 22 times with great success.